controversial/wikipedia-map/README.md

   - [x] Change input method to something other than prompt
   - [x] Allow starting anew without refreshing page
   - [x] Create small info button that explains the project, controls, etc.
-    - [x] Render this README into the help dialo
+    - [x] Render this README into the help dialog
 - [x] single clicking on a node will show a traceback of how you arrived at that node, kind of like breadcrumbs.
 This will be accomplished by highlighting all nodes and edges taken in blues, instead of oranges.
 	- [x] Only highlight edges directly in the path
 - [x] mobile optimization